kaddy120/Super-Pac-Man-game/README.md

 ```bash
  $ g++ -v
 ```
-And to check the list files installed to your system from package-name
+And to check the list of files installed to your system from package-name
 ```bash
  $ dpkg -L <package-name>
 ```